errantSquam/mootfight/README.md

 - Profile picture is stored as a (base64) string, and the request can be modified to include any string.
 - Image links are stored as strings, and only validated by the frontend.
 Requests can be modified to include any string, and if the image link breaks in the future, it will not be caught.

-## Important Rule
-If u put in chatgpt'd code I will kill you, doubly so if it's ag*ntic ai :nauseated_face: